Reviewed by: Sharee Patnaude

 Keep the following nurse stress and burnout-busting tips in mind:

 1. Learn to say “No.”

-For professionals in healthcare, it’s often our natural inclination to jump right in when someone asks for our help.
+As healthcare workers, it’s often our natural inclination to jump right in when someone asks for our help.

 However, if you already have an overloaded schedule, your first concern should be to keep yourself healthy-otherwise, you won’t be able to take care of your patients properly.